saucelabs/sauce-school/codelabs/Drafts/Module3_SeleniumPython.md

 *The try, except statement  in required int he _is_displayed method so that,  instead of an error, a 'False' condition can be returned instead of throwing an exception, and interrupt the running of the test.
 -->

-## 3.06  Resilient Test Code and Timing — Page with Explicit Waits
+## 3.06  Resilient Test Code and Timing
 Duration: 0:12:00